HalfTangible/Projects/README.md

 ## Usage

-> Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.

 Activate the TomCat servlet within your chosen IDE (I used IntelliJ).
 Then go to http://localhost:9000/Project1_DavidBurton/ in your browser You should be on the login page.
 Select a user and log in.

 Current users - Username (password) [Role]

 SomeGuy (password) [Employee]

 DaBoss (chad) [Manager]

 SomeOtherGuy (password) [Employee]

 ForTestingPurposes (swordfish) [Employee]